Connecting Operational Meteorologists in Pursuit of Excellence

 METEOROLOGICAL SATELLITE APPLICATIONS AWARD GRANT

-Application Period for 2013 is now CLOSED
+Application Period for 2016 is Closed

 Undergraduate students are invited to write an original paper on meteorological satellite applications.

 The Award winner will receive a $500 Grant, free registration at the NWA Annual Meeting in Norfolk this September to present their paper, and a stipend of $500 to help cover travel and hotel expenses